robss2020/claude-artifact-share/README.md

 * Get the artifact ID from the URL (it's the part after /artifacts/)
 * Update the artifact-share-config.js file in your GitHub repo with this ID
 * Push the update to GitHub
+* Publish the whole thing to NPM because Claude will load NPM but not gh! -- oops.

 ## License